Eden Park, London

 Eden Park is a suburban area in Greater London, England, within the London Borough of Bromley, Greater London and prior to 1965, in the historic county of Kent.
 It lies south of Beckenham, west of Park Langley and Shortlands, north of West Wickham and Monks Orchard and east of Elmers End.

 History

 The area was traditionally rural; William Eden leased land here in the 1780s and developed the area as farmland.
 Large mansions began to be constructed in the area in the 19th century, increasing after the opening of Eden Park station in 1882 and then especially rapidly after the First World War.
 Many of the older mansions were destroyed and replaced with the suburban housing that now characterises the area.

 From 1994 to 2004 the area was home to a large skating park; this was closed by Bromley Council following complaints about noise.

+Governance

+Eden Park is part of the Kelsey and Eden Park ward for elections to Bromley London Borough Council.

 Amenities

 The area contains a row of shops by the railway station, and another row in the area formerly known as Upper Elmers End, as well as a few restaurants including a Toby Carvery pub, built in 1936 as a hotel.

 The main parks in the area are Crease Park, named after local Alderman James Crease and opened in July 1936, Stanhope Recreation Ground on Stanhope Grove and Harvington Sports Ground (also known as Harvington Estate) on Eden Park Avenue.